-James Joyce published his first collection of poems Chamber music in 1907.
-Publishing of Dubliners was more problematic.
-The rough language, unconventional topics, realistic image of Irish society and references to real people and places caused a huge controversy at the beginning of the twentieth century.
-For that reason, Joyce had to wait seven years to find a publisher.
-In 1916, he publishes a novel A portrait of the Artist as a Young Man and a novel Ulysses in 1922.
-In Ulysses Joyce follows the structure of the ancient Greek poem Odyssey and tells his own version of the epic tale.
-(The British Library 2018) Finnegans Wake brought James Joyce biggest success.
+The first work that James Joyce published was a collection of poems called Chamber music (1907).
+Publishing of Dubliners (1914) was more problematic.
+The reason was that James Joyce referred to real places and people and he was writing about unconventional topics which caused a huge controversy at the beginning of the 20 century.
+Therefore, James Joyce had to wait seven years to find a publisher.
+James Joyce continues his work and publishes a novel A portrait of the Artist as a Young Man (1916) and a novel Ulysses (1922).
+In Ulysses Joyce follows the structure of the ancient Greek poem Odyssey and tells his own version of the epic tale (The British Library 2018).
+Finnegans Wake (1939) brought James Joyce biggest success.
 In this book, James Joyce plays with words and invents his own not easily understandable language.
-Stephen Hero is an autobiographical novel, which was published posthumously in 1944.
+Stephen Hero (1944) is an autobiographical novel, which was published posthumously.